AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/mutations/handle-payflow-pro-response.md

 'AVSADDR=Y&SECURETOKENID=MYSECURETOKENID&SHIPTOSTATE=AL&TRANSTIME=2019-06-24+07%3A53%3A10'
 ```

-See [Paypal Payflow Pro payment method](../../../payment-methods/payflow-pro.md) for detailed information about the workflow of PayPal Payflow Pro transactions.
+See [PayPal Payflow Pro payment method](../../../payment-methods/payflow-pro.md) for detailed information about the workflow of PayPal Payflow Pro transactions.

 ## Syntax